chrisberanek/Unit-1_Project_Frontend-Game/README.md

 https://chrisberanek.github.io/frontend_game_project/

 ## Development

 * Starting the game
 * Adding values for the Computer sequence
-* Adding values for user sequence
+* Adding values for Player sequence
 * Comparing the values
-* Determining if user wins
+* Determining if Player wins
 * Beginning a new round

 ## Requirements

 ### Technical Requirements

-Your game must:
+The game must:

 - Render in the browser
 - Include separate HTML / CSS / JavaScript files